 - The APV area is open for riding from one-half hour before sunrise until one-half hour after sunset.

-- The APV areas at Perry State Forest are closed from the day after the end of deer gun season until March 31.
+- The APV areas at Perry State Forest are closed from the second Monday morning in December until the first Friday morning in April.

 - All transport vehicles and trailers should be parked in the designated parking area for safety concerns.